 The landscape of the Peak District National Park is wonderfully diverse.
 It is broadly split into two distinct parts.
-The White Peak to the south is comprised of gently rolling slopes of lush pastureland, criss-crossed by ancient stone walls, while the Dark Peak to the north is characterised by wild, heather moorland and dark gritstone crags.
+The White Peak to the south is comprised of gently rolling slopes of lush pastureland, criss-crossed by ancient limestone walls, while the Dark Peak to the north is characterised by wild, heather moorland and dark, gritstone crags.

 Pretty Towns and Peaceful Villages

 As well as the breath-taking scenery, the Peak District National Park and surrounding area is home to the bustling market towns of Bakewell (the only town wholly within the National Park), Buxton, Leek, Ashbourne and Matlock, all of which have plenty to keep visitors of every age occupied.